-p.
-322).
-All Bolsheviki must now gather more closely together, strengthen their fraction, determine their Party line with greater accuracy and clarity, collect all scattered forces, and take up the fight for the R.S.D.L.P.
-(Russian social democratic labour party) purged of the supporters of bourgeois influence upon the prolenothing whatever in common with the R.S.D.L.P., are now the disease of the age of in reality they are the hearers of capitulation to the liquidators, who are anxious to form a labour party on Stolipin's lines, stant move amond during the lapse of a few months, Lenin wrote as follows in a special circular addressed to all Party lorganisations, groups, and circles for de work.
+And he immediately adds: "Such people as Trotzky, with his pulled-up phrases on the RSDLP, with his kowtowing to the liquidators who have nothing whatever in common with the R.S.D.L.P., are now the disease of the age ".
+In reality they are the bearers of capitulation to the liquidators, who are anxious to form a labour party on Stolipin's lines.

-And he immediately adds:
+After the lapse of a few months, Lenin wrote as follows in a special circular addressed to all Party organisations.

-"Such people as Trotzky, with his puffed-up phrases on the R.S.D.L.P., with his kowtowing to the liquidators who have
+groups, and circles ":

 "Let us merely mention one feature, the most characteristic and general one, in the utterances of Trotzky's little group: In the question of tactics, and of differences of opinion on principles within the Party, Trotzky's arsenal can only supply weapons against the left wing of the Party.
-It need not be said that such a policy is grist to the mill of the adherents of the "Golos" (the Menshevist newspaper, the Voice") and to all the other various degrees of opportunists."
-(XI/12, pp. 835/38.)
+It need not be said that such a policy is grist to the mill of the adherents of the "Golos" (the Menshevist newspaper, the "Voice") and to all the other various degrees of opportunists.
+(XI/12, pp. 335/38.)